v10networkscom/saltychat-docs/faq.md

 1. Open Windows Command Prompt by searching `cmd`
 2. Execute `nslookup lh.saltmine.de`

-If it resolved to `127.0.0.1` follow the steps in chapter [How to enable debug logging?](#how-to-enable-debug-logging) and try to find the issue before contacting us.
+If it resolves to `127.0.0.1`, follow the steps in chapter [How to enable debug logging?](#how-to-enable-extensive-logging) and try to find the issue before contacting us.

-If it doesn't resolve to `127.0.0.1` try to use a alternative DNS server (e.g. Google DNS or Cloudflare DNS) or add an exception to your router's DNS rebind protection (if possible).
+If it doesn't resolve to `127.0.0.1`, try to use a alternative DNS server (e.g. Google DNS or Cloudflare DNS) or add an exception to your router's DNS rebind protection (if possible).

-### Solution A (change DNS server)
+### Solution A (Change DNS server)

-See following [guide](https://www.privateinternetaccess.com/blog/changing-your-dns-settings-on-windows-10/) how to change your dns servers.
+See the guide on [how to change your DNS servers](https://www.privateinternetaccess.com/blog/changing-your-dns-settings-on-windows-10/) and use e.g. public DNS servers:
-Servers you can use for example:

 - Google DNS server: https://developers.google.com/speed/public-dns/docs/using#addresses
 - Cloudflare DNS server: https://developers.cloudflare.com/1.1.1.1/setting-up-1.1.1.1/windows

 Note: If you have an IPv6 address, keep in mind to also change the DNS server for IPv6.

-### Solution B (disable DNS rebind protection)
+### Solution B (Disable DNS rebind protection)

 The procedure for disabling the dns rebind protection differs depending on the used router model.\
 Check the manual of your router for the exact steps and make sure that the address `lh.saltmine.de` is defined as an exception for the dns rebind protection.